 There are several welding possibilities for welding boxes.
 The size of the box and its application significantly affect choice: for example, safety issues are a serious consideration if work is required inside a closed box.

-If full penetration welds are required, preparation should be on the thinner plate.
+If complete joint penetration welds (CJP) are required, preparation should be on the thinner plate.